louislam/Signal-Desktop-Multiple-Portable/README.md

 ## Motivation
 I need to use multiple signal numbers at the same time in a PC.
 However, there is no way to do that currently.

-## Unknown Issues

-* As originally is auto-update.
-Not sure what happen if official released a new version of Signal Desktop.
-It maybe overwritten by official Signal Desktop?
-I don't know.

 ## Original README

 https://github.com/signalapp/Signal-Desktop